sukhjinder-kumar/DescentAlgorithms/README.md

     5. Step size: It is float with precision upto 2 decimals.
 Min=0.00 and max=1.00

 - Each new algorithm has a seprate file in algorithm subfolder.

+    - The function should have parameters (dim, func, x_0, num_iter, step_size) and output history (collection of iterated points)